oVirt/ovirt-site/source/feature/importmorethanonce.html.md

     * If 'clone all entities' is checked, 'clone only existing entities' will be checked and disabled.

+*   Needs high level (user level) summary.
+For example, what does it mean that a VM already exist in the setup?
+If I had a VM with 10GB

+disk, without an OS installed, then exported it, then installed an OS into it now the disk is a bit full, as opposed to the emptied exported one).
+Does it means that an identical entity already exist in the setup or not? (think of overwriting files).

 *   the suffix text box will be shown only when one of the above check-boxes is checked (it is relevant only for importing an entity as clone).

 ##### mockups